fosrl/docs/packages/docusaurus/docs/07-roadmap.md

 - [ ] Support for multiple domains
   - [ ] Set domain per organization
   - [ ] Would need to refactor auth to support cross-site cookies
-- [ ] Allow connecting more than only domain name to pangolin
 - [ ] Support for running a resource at the root domain (without subdomain)
   - [ ] Make this optional via a flag in the config